 One of the things I often get asked by friends and family is, ‘Doesn’t your bird hate your musical instrument?’
 It is, after all, very loud.
 And it takes my attention away from them.

 As a musician, I find that my parrots have come through necessity to relate to my music.
-I had to find a way to turn my own practise time (which is of vital importance to me) into a fun time for them, too.
+I had to find a way to turn my own practice time (which is of vital importance to me) into a fun time for them, too.
 Otherwise I’d simply get no peace.
 Some of them – my Senegal and parrotlet – have even begun to mimic what I play.

 At least one member of the flock hasn’t always loved the tones of my viola, though.
 Our neurotic cockatiel used to lose it when I’d go in to practice – she’d hiss, shriek, and generally throw a fit.
-We had to desensitise her pretty quickly.
+We had to desensitize her pretty quickly.

 This became a lesson in training in multiple ways.
-One, it was about desensitising her to something scary.
+One, it was about desensitizing her to something scary.
 But there was another training lesson for us in there, too, as we had to figure out ways around this problem for all our birds.
 Every one of them was different.

 First, we let her sit on us within about five feet of the instrument while we humans projected an air of calmness.
 We used her body language to gauge whether she was comfortable.
 Our cockatiel was capable of leaving, but she didn’t, so we’d reward her content body language with her most treasured treats (in this case, millet).
 These sessions would last maybe five minute a day, maximum.
 We probably stared out for a few seconds or so, gradually increasing the amount of time.